aryamaansaha/MPDD-ACM-challenge/readme.md

 ## Note
 If you are on MAC (M chips) you don't have to worry about device (mps selected by default).
 Otherwise, you may have to change the device in config and some scripts require you to manually set this as a global variable.
-Since we used MACOS to run the models we can't test on other devices
+If you want to use a GPU, set the config to 'cuda:0'.

 # Project Structures
 Representation of folders: